kavia-common/academic-and-corporate-learning-platform-253137-253146/lms_frontend/README.md

    - REACT_APP_SUPABASE_URL
    - REACT_APP_SUPABASE_KEY
    - (optional) REACT_APP_FRONTEND_URL (used for emailRedirectTo; falls back to window.location.origin)
+   - The app will also fall back to SUPABASE_URL/SUPABASE_KEY if the REACT_APP_* variants are not present.
+For production builds and local CRA dev, using REACT_APP_* is recommended.
 4) Routes:
    - Public: `/`, `/health`, `/auth/login`, `/auth/signup`
    - Protected: `/courses`, `/courses/:id`, `/assignments/:id`, `/users`, `/progress`, `/me/progress`